Constraining the isotropic CPT-odd coefficients of the Standard Model Extension by a combined DUNE and ESSnuSB analysis: Conclusions

 \section{Conclusions}

-High energy neutrino oscillations provide an excellent opportunity to investigate potential breakdowns of the Lorentz and $CPT$ symmetries.
-In this study, we have analyzed the impact of either the isotropic or anisotropic $Z-$spatial coefficients for $CPT-$odd Lorentz violation on the determination of the mixing angle $\theta_{23}$ and leptonic $CP$-phase $\delta_{CP}$, as well as the projected sensitivities and correlations, considering a DUNE-like setup.
+High-energy neutrino oscillations provide an excellent opportunity to investigate potential breakdowns of the Lorentz and $CPT$ symmetries.
+In this study, we have analyzed the impact of isotropic $CPT-$odd Lorentz violation on the determination of the mixing angle $\theta_{23}$ and the leptonic $CP$ phase $\delta_{CP}$, as well as projected sensitivities and correlations, considering a DUNE-like setup and the combined DUNE-ESSnuSB analysis.

-The determination of the aforementioned atmospheric mixing angle $\theta_{23}$ and phase $\delta_{CP}$ will be mostly impacted by effects from either the isotropic or $Z-$spatial $CPT-$odd SME coefficients from the ($e-\tau$) channel; effects from the ($e-\mu$) channel are moderate, and the impact from the ($\mu-\tau$) channel is muted: Figs.~\ref{f1dune} and~\ref{f2dune}.
-In addition, we observed that the presence of the corresponding LIV phases, $\phi_{\alpha \beta}$ and $ \phi_{\alpha \beta}^Z$, will have a similar effect on the reconstructed $CP$-phase, showing a significant correlation among the flavor-changing channels, ($e-\mu$) and ($e-\tau$), accordingly: Fig.~\ref{g2dune}.
-Regarding the diagonal elements, ($ee-\tau \tau$) and ($\mu \mu-\tau \tau$), the determination of the atmospheric mixing angle $\theta_{23}$ will be slightly influenced by the presence of either isotropic or anisotropic coefficients: Fig.~\ref{f4dune}.
-Effects from the diagonal ($ee-\tau \tau$) channel will have a considerable impact on the leptonic $CP$-phase determination: Fig.~\ref{f3dune}.
+The determination of the atmospheric mixing angle $\theta_{23}$ and phase $\delta_{CP}$ will be mainly affected by the effects of the isotropic $CPT-$odd SME coefficients from the ($e-\tau$) sector; effects from the ($e-\mu$) sector are moderate, and the impact from the ($\mu-\tau$) sector is muted: Figs.~\ref{f1dune} and~\ref{f2dune}.
+Effects from the diagonal ($ee-\tau \tau$) sector will have a considerable impact on the determination of the leptonic phase $CP$ (Fig.~\ref{f3dune}).
+Moreover, we have shown that by performing a combined fit of the DUNE and ESSnuSB datasets, the determination of $\delta_{CP}$ remains robust against LIV effects from the non-diagonal coefficients (Fig.~\ref{f6dune}).
+In addition, we observed that the presence of the corresponding LIV phases, $\phi_{\alpha \beta}$, may have a similar effect on the reconstructed $CP$ phase, showing a significant correlation among flavor-changing coefficients, ($e-\mu$) and ($e-\tau$), accordingly (Fig.~\ref{g2dune}).
+Regarding diagonal elements, ($ee-\tau \tau$) and ($\mu \mu-\tau \tau$), the determination of the atmospheric mixing angle $\theta_{23}$ could be slightly influenced by the presence of the isotropic SME coefficients, the combination of a DUNE and ESSnuSB fit may only provide a marginal improvement in the determination of $\sin^2\theta_{23}$ relative to the case of a DUNE-only fit (Fig.~\ref{f4dune}).